itk-dev/naevnssekretariatet/README.md

 ## Documentation

 Documentation is placed in the [docs](docs) folder.
-Follow the guidelines described in the [DOCUMENTATION.md](docs/DOCUMENTATION.md) document whent writing documentation.
+Follow the guidelines described in the [DOCUMENTATION.md](docs/DOCUMENTATION.md) document when writing documentation.

 ## Versioning